cfrg/draft-irtf-cfrg-vdaf/draft-patton-cfrg-vdaf.md

- 1. Providing applications like [PPM] with a simple, uniform interface for accessing privacy-preserving measurement schemes, and documenting relevant operational and security bounds on that interface:
+ 1. Providing applications like [PPM] with a simple, uniform interface for accessing privacy-preserving measurement schemes, and documenting relevant operational and security bounds for that interface:

-    1. General patterns of communications among the various actors involved in the system (clients, aggregators, and measurement collectors)
+    1. General patterns of communications among the various actors involved in the system (clients, aggregators, and measurement collectors);
-    1. Capabilities of a malicious coalition of servers attempting divulge information about client inputs.
+    1. Capabilities of a malicious coalition of servers attempting divulge information about client inputs; and
-    1. Conditions are necessary to ensure that malicious clients cannot corrupt the computation.
+    1. Conditions that are necessary to ensure that malicious clients cannot corrupt the computation.

- 1. Providing cryptographers with design criteria that allow new constructions to be easily used by applications
+ 1. Providing cryptographers with design criteria that allow new constructions to be easily used by applications.

 This document also specifies two concrete VDAF schemes, each based on a protocol from the literature.

-* Prio [CGB17] is a scheme proposed by Corrigan-Gibbs and Boneh in 2017 that allows for the privacy-preserving computation of a variety of aggregate statistics.
-The input is sharded into a sequence of additive input shares and distributed among the aggregation servers.
-Each server then adds up its inputs shares locally.
-Finally, the output is obtained by combining the servers' local output shares.
-Prio also specifies a multi-party computation for verifying the validity of the input shares, where validity is defined by an arithmetic circuit evaluated over the input.
+* The aforementioned Prio system [CGB17] allows for the privacy-preserving computation of a variety aggregate statistics.
+The basic idea underlying Prio is fairly simple:
+  1. Each client shards its input into a sequence of additive shares and distributes the shares among the aggregation servers.
+  1. Next, each server adds up its shares locally, resulting in an additive share of the aggregate.
+  1. Finally, the aggregators combine their additive shares to obtain the final aggregate.

+  The difficult part of this system is ensuring that the servers hold shares of a valid input, e.g., the input is an integer in a specific range.
+Thus Prio specifies a multi-party protocol for accomplishing this task.

   In {{prio3}} we describe `prio3`, a VDAF that follows the same overall framework as the original Prio protocol, but incorporates techniques introduced in [BBCGGI19] that result in significant performance gains.

 * More recently, Boneh et al. [BBCGGI21] described a protocol for solving the `t`-heavy-hitters problem in a privacy-preserving manner.
-In this setting, each client holds a bit-string of length `n`, and the goal of the aggregation servers is to compute the set of inputs that occur at least `t` times.
+Here each client holds a bit-string of length `n`, and the goal of the aggregation servers is to compute the set of inputs that occur at least `t` times.
 The core primitive used in their protocol is a generalization of a Distributed Point Function (DPF) [GI14] that allows the servers to "query" their DPF shares on any bit-string of length shorter than or equal to `n`.
 As a result of this query, each of the servers has an additive share of a bit indicating whether the string is a prefix of the client's input.
 The protocol also specifies a multi-party computation for verifying that at most one string among a set of candidates is a prefix of the client's input.

-  In {{hits}} we describe a VDAF called `hits` that captures this functionality.
+  In {{hits}} we describe a VDAF called `hits` that implements this functionality.

-The remainder of this document is organized as follows. {{overview}} gives a brief overview of VDAFs; {{vdaf}} defines the syntax for VDAFs; {{prio3}}
+The remainder of this document is organized as follows: {{overview}} gives a brief overview of VDAFs; {{vdaf}} defines the syntax for VDAFs; {{prio3}}
 describes `prio3`; {{hits}} describes `hits`; and {{security}} enumerates the security considerations for VDAFs.